-Fuster family with Kobe Bryant at Lakers in 2011 (Dave Fuster/Courtesy)
+Fuster family with Kobe Bryant at Lakers training facility in 2011 (Dave Fuster/Courtesy)

 Dave Fuster, a husband and father of two, met the legend Kobe Bryant in 2011 through the Make-A-Wish foundation after his 16-year-old son Jacob (pictured to Kobe’s right) was diagnosed with a chronic disease.